jfuellert/AFFEvent/README.md

 AFFEvent
 ========
-AFFEvent is an alternative event system built for iOS.
+AFFEvent is an alternative event system built for iOS and OSX applications.
 The event system has an alterable event system that lets you add, remove, and modify events and / or handlers and blocks.
 It also allows for multiple parameter methods and blocks to be called upon an event being fired.

 ##Purpose
 The purpose of this software is to give developers an alternative way to handle events in iOS.
 It's primary goal is to minimize delegation usage in areas where it should not necessarily be needed.
 By removing this need for delegation, classes have more control over events and can do unique things with them including firing an instance event of one class using a another class, using class events, or firing single time events.

 ##Support
+####IOS
 Earliest tested and supported build and deployment target - iOS 5.0.
 Latest tested and supported build and deployment target - iOS 7.0.

+####OSX
+Earliest tested and supported build and deployment target - OSX 10.6.
+Latest tested and supported build and deployment target - OSX 10.8.

 ##ARC Compatibility
 AFFEvent is built from non-ARC and is currently not ARC friendly.
 Use '-fno-objc-arc' compiler flags in your project's Build Phases for AFFEvent files when using ARC.